aytekinkaplan/Driplane/README.md

-# Driplane: Web Automation Testing Project
+# Driplane: Web Panel E2E Tests

 Driplane is an automation testing project developed using **Java Selenium**, **TestNG**, and **Maven**.
 This project aims to optimize the testing process of web applications by leveraging Selenium's powerful automation capabilities and TestNG's robust testing framework.